Stephen Carr: Birmingham City

 In February 2009 he began training with Birmingham City with a view to coming out of retirement, and signed a one-month contract with the club on 23 February.
 He made his debut the following day, playing the whole of the goalless draw away to Crystal Palace.
 After impressing during the initial month, Carr signed an extension until the end of the season.
 Following Birmingham's promotion to the Premier League, Carr signed a new two-year contract with the club.
 Made acting captain in the absence through injury and squad rotation of Lee Carsley, he was a member of the Birmingham team that went 15 games unbeaten in all competitions, including a club record 12 unbeaten in the top flight, during the 2009–10 Premier League season.
 Towards the end of the season Carr received a one-match suspension for improper conduct after making an "offensive gesture" towards Aston Villa supporters at the end of the local derby lost by Birmingham via a late, controversial penalty.

 He captained the team to victory in the 2011 Football League Cup final as Birmingham defeated favourites Arsenal 2–1.
 Carr played every game of the 2010–11 Premier League season, at the end of which Birmingham were relegated to the Championship, and the club took up the option of retaining his services for another year.

 Carr made his 100th appearance for Birmingham in the Europa League play-off round first leg against Portuguese club Nacional, the first time the club had participated in major European competition for nearly 50 years.
 He missed much of the second half of the 2011–12 season with knee cartilage damage, and his contract expired in June, but after the appointment of former Newcastle teammate Lee Clark as Birmingham's manager, he signed a one-year deal with the club.
 Investigation of an injury sustained in a pre-season friendly in August revealed knee damage requiring surgery predicted to keep him out for six months.

 Carr was unable to play again, and at the end of the 2012–13 season he announced his retirement from football.
 Although Clark had hoped to persuade him to stay at Birmingham as a coach, Carr confirmed that he and his family intended to move to Spain where he had business interests.

 International career

-Carr has represented his country at schoolboy, youth, under-18, under-21 and full international levels.
+Carr represented his country at schoolboy, youth, under-18, under-21 and full international levels.
 He missed out on the 2002 World Cup due to injury.

-Carr initially retired from the international scene after the team failed to qualify for the 2006 World Cup, having played 39 times for his country.
+Carr initially retired from the international scene after the team failed to qualify for the 2006 FIFA World Cup, having played 39 times for his country.
 However he was convinced to continue playing international football by new Ireland manager Steve Staunton.
 Due to injuries and the sacking of Irish manager Staunton, Carr retired from international football on 14 November 2007.